Judy has been an online writer for eight years. She enjoys writing about topics such as holidays, parties, dogs, and travel.

-It is simple to arrange the Secret Valentine’s Exchange program if you follow these tips:
+It is simple to arrange the Secret Valentine exchange program if you follow these tips:

-- Do have one person coordinate the names of participants and have that person notify each participant who they will be gifting throughout the week.
+- Have one person coordinate the names of participants, and have that person notify each participant who they will be gifting throughout the week.

 - Invite your potential participants in mid to late January to join in the fun in order for them to purchase or make the gifts that they will be giving.

-- Each participant will be assigned someone in the exchange to give a small gift to daily the four work days leading up to Valentine’s Day and one bigger gift for the final day of the exchange (More on the final day later).
+- Each participant will be assigned someone in the exchange to give a small daily gift to over the four work days leading up to Valentine’s Day and one bigger gift for the final day of the exchange (more on the final day later).

 Suggested Dollar Limit

-This gathering can be done during a social hour for the group with treats and beverages being served.
-It is great fun to see and hear the group discussing the tricks that were employed in trying to remain “a secret Valentine”!
+This gathering can be done during a social hour for the group, with treats and beverages being served.
+It is great fun to see and hear the group discussing the tricks that were employed in trying to remain a secret!